Dr. Simon's thoughts have been featured below:

 Dr. Simon will guide a public health strategy to support Bostonians’ growing mental and behavioral health needs at the Boston Public Health Commission.

-Dr. Simon shares his clinical perspective regarding Black girls in America and provides a voice for those who care for and love their Black children.
+Dr. Simon shares his clinical perspective regarding Black girls and provides a voice for those who care for and love them.

 Substance use disorders contribute to the leading causes of death among adolescents, including homicide and suicide.
-Here, Simon et al. review the most recent published data on adolescent substance use disorders and the implications for clinical practice.
+Simon et al. review the most recent published data on adolescent substance use and the implications for practice.

-Dr. Simon and colleagues provide insight and perspective into the collective toll of societal tragedies and offer tangible solutions.
-Dr. Simon shared “You want a space where people can share their emotions and be vulnerable.”
+Dr. Simon and colleagues provide insight into the collective toll of societal tragedies and offer solutions.

-On the latest episode of The Dose podcast, Kevin M. Simon, MD - Child & Adolescent Psychiatrist and Addiction Medicine specialist at Boston Children’s Hospital, Instructor of Psychiatry at Harvard Medical School, and Commonwealth Fund Fellow in Minority Health Policy at Harvard University, talks about how to address the overwhelming demand for behavioral health services in society.
+On the latest episode of The Dose podcast, Dr. Simon talks about how to address the overwhelming demand for behavioral health services in society.

 Dr. Simon and colleagues investigate, diagnosis, treat, and manage a case of acute-onset psychosis and cognitive impairment attributed to systemic lupus erythematosus in an adolescent female.
 The case was published in the Harvard Review of Psychiatry.